Daniel-Nikpayuk/FNFTA/data analysis/README.md

 ### generic-analysis

-Strictly speaking this is not a seperate subphase, but it otherwise provides a small code library for the final chief and council analyses.
+Strictly speaking this is not a separate subphase, but it otherwise provides a small code library for the final chief and council analyses.

 #### Intuition: